 Baseline metrics help you plot your course to your destination, while the ebb and flow of global trends can help you best determine when and where to put out to sea.
-Here, we’ll take a look at the top ten market research trends in 2022 that will get you from point A to point B with the least amount of frustration.
-And hopefully, they’ll help you avoid any storms.
+Here, we’ll look at the top ten market research trends in 2023 that will get you from point A to point B with the least amount of frustration.
+And they’ll help you maneuver around and avoid any storms.

 First, we’ll share how market research tools have changed, and then we’ll dig into the research trends!